On 29 July 2024, the UK government announced the award for NHS pay in England for 2024/25. The offer is set out below and by NHS Employers:

 Governments can use different routes to determine pay awards.
 Often UK governments ask independent pay review bodies to look at the evidence and make recommendations on public sector pay before ministers consider their findings and decide whether to accept those recommendations.

 The NHS Pay Review Body makes recommendations on the pay of staff employed by the NHS on NHS Agenda for Change (AfC) terms and conditions.
-It does not make recommendations for doctors, dentists and very senior managers.
+It does not make recommendations for very senior managers or doctors and dentists who have their own Review body who make separate and specific recommendations for that group.
 Read more about the NHS Pay Review Body.

 No, the UK government accepted the NHS Pay Review Body’s recommendation and announced a 5.5% pay award for NHS staff in England on NHS (Agenda for Change) terms and conditions.